 In the 90s, a study was published with false research claiming that vaccines cause autism.
 The US government and numerous researchers have since concluded there is no correlation between autism and vaccination.
 However, there has been a dangerous decrease in vaccination rates causing a resurgence of disease.

-An important component of a vaccine is a weakened form of the virus which creates an immune response in the body.
+An important component in most vaccines (non mRNA) is a weakened form of the virus which creates an immune response in the body.
 Any possible side effects from a vaccine are much less harmful than contracting a deadly disease such as measles or COVID-19.
 Most ingredients in vaccines are commonly found in foods we eat.

 Numerous studies show that receiving multiple vaccines at the same time have no adverse effects on a child's immune system.
 Children are exposed to potentially harmful antigens every day, so the body is well-equipped to handle the antigens contained in vaccines.